panCtrlV/bigDataStat-book/sparkr.md

   * Scala code spawns Rscript processes.

     <font color='red'>Currently, Rscript process is launched and terminated for each operation.
 But it should be optimized via something like DAG.</font>

+    Scala communicates with worker process via stdin/stdout, using custom protocol.[^how_communicate]

+    Serializes data via R serialization, simple binary serialization of integers, strings, raw bytes.[^serialize]

   [Link to examples](./sparkr_examples.md)